 What Certification do you need

-2.1 Where the Framework Award Form requires that the Supplier provide a Cyber Essentials Certificate prior to [Category Guidance: add appropriate wording with respect to status of contract to be agreed with Sourcing.
-All Paragraphs must be reviewed to ensure that the wording added is consistent with all other Paragraphs in the Schedule] the Supplier shall provide a valid Cyber Essentials Certificate to CCS.
+2.1 Where the Framework Award Form requires that the Supplier provide a Cyber Essentials Plus Certificate prior to the Supplier shall provide a valid Cyber Essentials Plus Certificate to CCS.
 Where the Supplier fails to comply with this Paragraph it shall be prohibited from commencing the provision of Deliverables under any Contract until such time as the Supplier has evidenced to CCS its compliance with this Paragraph 2.1.

-2.2 Where the Supplier continues to Process Cyber Essentials Scheme Data during the Contract Period of any Call-Off Contract the Supplier shall deliver to CCS evidence of renewal of the Cyber Essentials Certificate on each anniversary of the first applicable certificate obtained by the Supplier under Paragraph 2.1.
+2.2 Where the Supplier continues to Process Cyber Essentials Scheme Data during the Contract Period of any Call-Off Contract the Supplier shall deliver to CCS evidence of renewal of the Cyber Essentials Plus Certificate on each anniversary of the first applicable certificate obtained by the Supplier under Paragraph 2.1.

 2.3 Where the Supplier is due to Process Cyber Essentials Scheme Data after the Start Date of the first Call-Off Contract but before the end of the Framework Contract Period or Contact Period of the last Call-Off Contract, the Supplier shall deliver to CCS evidence of:

-2.3.1 a valid and current Cyber Essentials Certificate before the Supplier Processes any such Cyber Essentials Scheme Data; and
+2.3.1 a valid and current Cyber Essentials Plus Certificate before the Supplier Processes any such Cyber Essentials Scheme Data; and

-2.3.2 renewal of the valid Cyber Essentials Certificate on each anniversary of the first Cyber Essentials Scheme certificate obtained by the Supplier under Paragraph 2.1.
+2.3.2 renewal of the valid Cyber Essentials Plus Certificate on each anniversary of the first Cyber Essentials Scheme Plus Certificate obtained by the Supplier under Paragraph 2.1.

 2.4 In the event that the Supplier fails to comply with Paragraphs 2.2 or 2.3 (as applicable), CCS reserves the right to terminate the Contract for Material Default and the consequences of termination in Clause 13.4.1 shall apply.

-2.5 The Supplier shall ensure that all Sub-Contracts with Subcontractors who Process Cyber Essentials Scheme Data require the Subcontractor to provide a valid Cyber Essentials Certificate, at the equivalent level to that held by the Supplier.
-The Supplier cannot require the Subcontractor to commence the provision of Deliverables under the Sub-Contract until the Subcontractor has evidenced to the Supplier that is holds a valid Cyber Essentials Certificate.
+2.5 The Supplier shall ensure that all Sub-Contracts with Subcontractors who Process Cyber Essentials Scheme Data require the Subcontractor to provide a valid Cyber Essentials Plus Certificate, at the equivalent level to that held by the Supplier.
+The Supplier cannot require the Subcontractor to commence the provision of Deliverables under the Sub-Contract until the Subcontractor has evidenced to the Supplier that is holds a valid Cyber Essentials Plus Certificate.

 2.6 This Schedule shall survive termination or expiry of the Contract and each and any Call-Off Contract.